-5 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
+4 The Machinery of Government (Miscellaneous Amendments) Act 2006 Pt.
 4 Div.
 23 is a transitional provision that is of no further effect.

-6 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+5 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 60(2) had not come into operation.
-It reads as follows:

-60. Retirement Villages Act 1992 amended

-(2) Section 25(1)(g)(i) of the Retirement Villages Act 1992 is amended by deleting “, and in particular his or her rights, if any, under the Superannuation and Family Benefits Act 1938”.

 The section that it seeks to amend has been deleted.

-7 On the date as at which this compilation was prepared, the Retirement Villages Amendment Act 2012 s.
-4(4) had not come into operation.
-It reads as follows:

-4. Section 3 amended

-(4) In section 3(1) in the definition of service contract after each of paragraphs (a) to (f) insert:

-or